s2t2/leaf-shapes-py/README.md

 cd leaf-shapes-py
 ```

-> NOTE: subsequent commands assume you're running them from the repo's root directory.

-Acquire the leaf images!
+## Image Acquisition

 Obtain a zip file of images from the [research team](http://peabody.yale.edu/).

-Unzip it and observe there are 11 subdirectories, each named after a specific tree family (e.g "Acer rubrum L").
+Unzip it and observe there are a number of subdirectories, each named after a specific tree family (e.g "Acer rubrum L").
 Inside the each subdirectory are a number of images of preserved leaves.
 Not all the images are of leaves though - some look like laboratory slides.

-Finally, copy all the leaf family image subdirectories into the "img/families" directory in this repository.
+Before proceeding, copy or move all of these subdirectories into the "img/imports" directory in this repository.

+## Computer Vision Service Account

+Login to your [Azure account](https://azure.microsoft.com) or create a new one.
+Then [create a new "CognitiveServicesComputerVision" resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesComputerVision).

+After the resource has been configured and deployed, you should have access to the resource's API key and endpoint URL.
+Create a new file called ".env" in the root directory of this repository, and place inside the values for the `VISION_API_KEY` and `VISION_API_ENDPOINT`, respectively.
+See the ".env.example" file for an example.

+## Environment Setup

 Setup a virtual environment: